-Following receipt of subscription monies due, the Company shall declare the share capital increase corresponding to the New Ordinary Shares complete (fully or partially, as the case may be) and proceed to the granting of the corresponding capital increase deed before a Spanish notary public, for its subsequent registration with the Commercial Registry of Madrid.
+Following receipt of subscription monies due, the Company shall declare the share capital increase complete (fully or partially, as the case may be) and proceed to the granting of the corresponding capital increase deed before a Spanish notary public, for its subsequent registration with the Commercial Registry of Madrid.

-Granting of the capital increase deed is, in accordance with the envisaged timetable, expected to take place on 7 August 2015, and its registration with the Commercial Registry of Madrid.
+Granting of the capital increase deed is, in accordance with the envisaged timetable, expected to take place on 2 August 2016, and its registration with the Commercial Registry of Madrid.
 Following registration, a notarial testimony of the capital increase deed, duly registered, will be delivered to the CNMV, Iberclear and the Madrid Stock Exchange, as the lead stock exchange for the listing of the New Ordinary Shares.